kris-brown/kbquarto/docs/phil/people/sellars/works/psim/_community.md

-> To say that a person desired to do A, thought it his duty to do B, but was forced to do C, is not to describe him as one might describe a scientific specimin.
+> To say that a person desired to do A, thought it his duty to do B, but was forced to do C, is not to describe him as one might describe a scientific specimen.
 One does indeed describe him, but one does something more.
 And it's this 'something more' which is the irreducible core of the framework of persons.

-In what does this 'something more' consist?
+> In what does this 'something more' consist?
 To think of a featherless bird as a person is to think of it as a being with which  one is bound up in a network of duties.
 From this point of view, the irreducibility of the personal is the irreducibility of the *ought* or the *is*.
 But even more basic than this to